 Drake Bay may not be a dream destination for everyone, but if you are looking to get away from it all while away your days in a hammock, laze around on sheltered beaches, and see Costa Rica’s wildlife, Drake Bay might just become one of your favourite places in Costa Rica.
-This tranquil beach town makes for relaxed family vacations too.

-How to get to Drake Bay
+How to Get to Drake Bay

 Getting to Drake Bay is part of the adventure.
 The town can be reached by plane, boat, or car.

 The plane is the quickest but most expensive option.
 A number of airlines offer flights from San Jose to Drake Bay’s new airport.
-Expect to pay in excess of $100 each way.

 During the dry season, it is possible to drive to Drake Bay.
-There are three river crossings involved so you definitely need a 4×4.
+There are three river crossings involved, so you definitely need a 4×4.

 The most fun way of getting to Drake Bay is by boat.
-You can either drive or catch a bus to the town of Sierpe from where the boats depart for Drake Bay twice a day from the dock next to La Perla del Sur Hotel.
+You can either drive or catch a bus to the town of Sierpe, from where the boats depart for Drake Bay twice a day from the dock next to La Perla del Sur Hotel.
 The departures are advertised as 11.30 am and 4 pm.
-But in reality, these times are quite flexible – the boats leave when their captains decide that they sold enough tickets.
+But in reality, these times are quite flexible – the boats leave when their captains decide that they have sold enough tickets.

 The boat ride takes about an hour and travels through the Térraba-Sierpe mangrove forest park and then continues along the stunning coastline.